CMSgov/design-system/packages/design-system-docs/src/pages/startup/theming.md

 ##### Focus style variables

-- `$color-focus-light` - Sets the inner halo for the focus styles.
+- `$color-focus-inner` - Sets the inner halo for the focus styles.
-- `$color-focus-dark` - Sets the outer halo for the focus styles.
+- `$color-focus-outer` - Sets the outer halo for the focus styles.
 This color should pass 3.1 contrast ratio on white or light backgrounds.

 ##### Adding focus styles to additional element